Industrial Data-Service-Knowledge Governance: Toward Integrated and Trusted Intelligence: TRISK : An Integrated Governance Framework for End-to-End Trust

 \subsection{Toward an Integrated Governance Fabric}

-The three axes above do not operate in isolation; they converge within a unified conceptual architecture, termed as \textsc{Trisk} in this paper, that transforms fragmented governance into an integrated, multi-layer trust fabric.
-As depicted in Fig~\ref{fig:Conceptual}, this fabric rests on five interlocking components that together enable end-to-end accountability.
+The three capabilities above converge within a unified conceptual architecture that transforms fragmented governance into an integrated, multi-layer trust fabric.
+As depicted in Fig.~\ref{fig:Conceptual}, this fabric rests on five interlocking components that work in concert to enforce the \textsc{TRISK} paradigm.